personal-coding/Live-Sports-Arbitrage-Bet-Finder/README.md

-# Live Sports Arbitrage Bet Finder
+# Live Sports Arbitrage Bet Finder - FanDuel, DraftKings, William Hill

 ## Summary

 ![Live sports arbitrage bet finder in action](https://github.com/ScrapeWithYuri/Live-Sports-Arbitrage-Bet-Finder/blob/main/Program_in_action.gif)

-_**This code is provided for informational purposes, and I do not take responsibility for potential losses or gains.
+_**I've provided this code for informational purposes, and do not take responsibility for potential losses or gains.
 Bet at your own risk.**_

-## Introduction

-This Python program that scrapes live data off betting websites every 10 milliseconds to find arbitrage opportunities, calculates the exact wagering amounts needed, and places bets.
-With three different programs for FanDuel, DraftKings, and William Hill, and two-person or multi-person events, this program can handle a wide variety of sports events.
+This program will find arbitrage betting opportunities during live sports events.
+The program will scrape live data off betting websites every 10 milliseconds, find if an arbitrage exists, calculate the exact wagering amounts needed, and place bets.

-The program uses multithreading to find arbitrage opportunities as quickly as possible and employs the [undetected-chromedriver](https://pypi.org/project/undetected-chromedriver/) package to help avoid bot detection.
-Keep in mind that most sportsbooks include a bet delay and that there may be a delay between placing your bets at different sportsbooks.

-You can also personalize the program by changing the sport, adjusting the bet amount, and modifying the arbitrage return and odds limits.
-See additional information below.

-## Troubleshooting error

-If you run into an error that states `AttributeError: 'ArbFinder' object has no attribute 'driver'` go to `chrome://settings/help` in your URL bar.
-There may be a relaunch option where your Chrome version is.
-Otherwise, try to upgrade your Chrome version.
-Your Chrome version may be different from the ChromeDriver version downloaded by the program.

-## Personalizing the programs

 There are three Python programs in this repository.